top of page

 Recurrent Miscarriage

 From a personal perspective, I have been in the same situation that you are currently experiencing, and fully understand and recognise that, on occasion, some women are not fully investigated for why they are miscarrying, or are told that they need to wait until they have suffered the trauma of 3 consecutive miscarriages (termed 'recurrent miscarriage') before being investigated.
-While I agree that miscarriage is a common event, I do not agree that women who wish to be investigated are not offered the opportunity for earlier assessment.
+While I agree that miscarriage is a common event, I do not agree that women who wish to be investigated are not offered the opportunity for an earlier assessment.

 Were you to consider seeking my services for further investigation, this would involve assessments of a wide variety of factors to include tests such as (but not limited to):